atticuspatrick/Heart-Disease-and-Chest-Pain-Prediction/README.md

 # Heart-Disease-and-Chest-Pain-Prediction

-This is the final project for STAT 223 carried out by Owen Patrick, Cam Lunn, and myself.
+This is a final project carried out by Owen Patrick, Cam Lunn, and myself.
 In this project, my group had a goal of predicting both chest pain type and heart disease within patients.
 We performed the following:
 * Exploratory data analysis (EDA) on the data set to prune necessary features with the strongest prediction power
 * Linear Discriminant Analysis (LDA) to predict both chest pain type and heart disease
 * Quadratic Discriminant Analysis (QDA) to predict chest pain type and heart disease